A sapient species describes anything that is determined to exhibit complex and relevant enough social behavior to be functional within the city.

 Their fluids contain a psychoactive toxin that causes sedation, feelings of euphoria, hallucinations, and other effects.
 However, this only seems to affect non-ogg species.
 Each individual’s potency and effects are a bit different, as is the color, scent and taste.
 This substance is often highly addictive.
 It also tends to glow, further mesmerizing the enthralled.

-While oggori appear to have breasts and nipples, these are actually venom glands.
+While oggori appear to have breasts and nipples, these are actually poison glands.
 They habitually knead these glands and rub the secretions over their hide to give it an oily and toxic coat.
 More productive individuals may appear to have breasts, regardless of sex.
 Particularly full venom glands may faintly glow through the creature’s skin.

 Behavior & Speech